unibas-tilics/tilics/articles/article-000-kleene.md

 <!-- BEGIN BODY -->

-Computer are great at repetitive tasks.
+Computers are great at repetitive tasks.
 The most beautiful and concise way of expressing repetition is Kleene's star, namely the symbol "*" which stands for **zero or more repetitions**.